 Accessories

 Every car that I have seems to end up needing a hitch sooner or later.
 I wanted to get one on the Westie ASAP in case the front half that I found needed to be towed across the country.
-It turned out that I found a running front half, but I often need a hitch for towing some 3000 lb.
-Electric Vehicle to a show or some such anyway.
+It turned out that I found a running front half, but I often need a hitch for towing some 3000 lb Electric Vehicle to a show or some such anyway.

 Years ago I put a hitch on the old stretch by making it up from scratch.
 This time I wanted an easier way.
 I went down to the local U-Haul where the counter person was kind enough to let me go in back and measure the hitches that they had in stock.
 The frame members on a Vanagon are farther apart than most vehicles so it's hard to find one with a main tube that's wide enough.
-I wanted one that didn't have the receiver below the main tube for a cleaner look.
-I also didn't want one with a long receiver that would stick out too much.
+I wanted one that didn't have the reciever below the main tube for a cleaner look.
+I also didn't want one with a long reciever that would stick out too much.

 I ended up with a hitch off of a 87 to 95 Nissan Pathfinder, U haul part # 75020 for $154.53 including tax.
 Its main tube was exactly the right width to fit between the Vanagon bumper mounts.